 - Learn all about the science behind fireworks from Everyday Mysteries: Fun Science Facts from the Library of Congress.

-- Cool off with this clever red, white, and blue ice melt science experiment from Little Bins for Little Hands.
+- Cool off and make a red, white, and blue ice melt science experiment in little bins for little hands and fine motor skills.

 - Have a little one who is afraid of the loud noise of fireworks?
 Why not make some fireworks in a jar?